Sweegz/Hockey-ECS2/README.md

 # Hockey-ECS
-!
-First time trying out ECS.
-Learning Experience.
+!!!
+First time trying out ECS, mostly a learning Experience.
-Bad implementation, too much specific behaviour
+Unideal use and implementation of the ECS design...

 Uncopylocked at
 https://www.roblox.com/games/104014511511426/Hardcoded-Hockey-Template-ECS